Spagett1/pineflash/README.md

 <details>
   <summary>

-## :toolbox: Build Option 1, handy scripts
+## :toolbox: Build option 1, handy scripts
  </summary>

 Use the handy scripts will compile and install PineFlash for you.